Market Expert Predicts Bear Market for Large-Cap Growth Stocks, Sees Opportunities in Cheaper Segments

 The S&P 500’s cyclically adjusted price-to-earnings (CAPE) ratio currently stands at a lofty 38, while other market segments show considerably lower valuations.
 For instance, US small-cap stocks, represented by the Russell 2000, have a CAPE ratio of approximately 19.
 The valuation gap between value and growth stocks is reminiscent of the dot-com bubble era, Arnott notes.

 Global market valuations further support Arnott’s outlook.
-Small-cap value stocks, as measured by the Russell 2000 Value index, have a CAPE ratio of 14.
+Small-cap value stocks, as measured by the Russell 2000 Value Index, have a CAPE ratio of 14.
 Non-US value stocks in emerging markets, Japan, and Europe are trading at historically low levels, with Japan and Europe showing a CAPE ratio of around 19, while emerging markets sit at 15.

 Drawing parallels to the dot-com bubble, Arnott highlights the potential for market disconnection.
 He recalls that from March 2000 to March 2002, the S&P 500 fell 27% while the Russell 2000 Value rose 53%.
 Arnott suggests a similar scenario could unfold, with small-cap and value stocks thriving even as tech stocks decline.